Blueprint library/dms

 In Seal, every document exists in exactly one state: Draft, In Review, Approved, or Obsolete.

-When someone searches for SOP-042, they see version 3.2.
+When someone searches for Procedure-042, they see version 3.2.
 That's it.
 They cannot find 3.1 and accidentally use it.
 They cannot print an old version and post it.
 The system serves the current version and only the current version.

 Version history shows every change ever made.
 Comparison tools highlight what changed between any two versions.
 Signature records capture who approved each version, when, and with what meaning.
-The complete story is preserved—but the current state is never ambiguous.
+The complete story is preserved.
+But the current state is never ambiguous.

-Document Lifecycle
+Fig. 2 / Document Lifecycle

 Training integration that enforces itself